-Which cell phone manufacturers are based in the USA?
+Are any cell phone manufacturers based in the USA?

 While very few cell phones are actually made in the USA any more, some key firms are still considered to be American due to their origins.
-These include all Apple iPhones as well as the Google Pixel range of cell phones.
-That's because both Apple and Google were established in the USA and continue to be an American success story.
+These include all Apple iPhones as well as the Google Pixel range.
+Both Apple and Google were established in the US and still have their HQs in the Silicon Valley, despite operating globally.

-In the past, there were manufacturers such as Palm, HP, Compaq, and Dell, but the focus for these companies have shifted away from cell phone development with the majority switching to the home computer market.
+In the past, some manufacturers such as Palm, HP, Compaq, and Dell manufactured American cell phones, but the focus for these companies have shifted to the home computer market.

-Are ANY cell phones made in the USA?
+Are ANY cell phones made in the USA today?

 If you're not too interested in the latest and greatest phone, there is one smartphone manufacturer that may appeal to you.
 American tech company, Librem produces its privacy-focused Linux smartphone, Librem 5, in the USA.
 It states that 'all the electronics will be made in our USA facility, and the entire phone will be assembled in the US' making it the only American phone manufacturer out there right now.